jsfix-ci/cloudyday/README.md

 - Create a globally accessible `cloudyday` command that creates a project for you.

 ### Changelog

+#### 0.2.0
+- Adds ability to globally install CloudyDay with `npm install -g cloudyday` and be able to run the command `cloudyday` to create a new project with customisations included.

 #### 0.1.0
 - Adds in `npm run init` script to assist in creation of new project from the cloned